aaviator42/aaviator42.github.io/posts/003-yes-script.md

 </body>
 ```

-Get the code at the Github [here](https://github.com/aaviator42/yes-script).
+You can download the code from the Github repo [here](https://github.com/aaviator42/yes-script).

 <br>